-Question: As a Buddhist, when I attended a Christian funeral service, I noticed there was a lot of praise and thanks to god.
+Question: As a Buddhist, when I attended a funeral service of another faith, I noticed there was a lot of praise and thanks to the deity believed in.

-Answer: This is an attempt to remind Christians present of their faith in their god believed in, which also impresses upon non-Christians present of their faith.
-You can simply ignore this part as such a deity (with the attributes believed in) simply does not exist, as you can see at http://thedailyenlightenment.com/2017/02/all-too-human-the-league-of-gods It is puzzling why there should be grieving at such wakes if there is belief that the deceased is now with their god.
-There is also the question of why such a ‘loving’ god would ’cause’ a death that disturbs the survivors.
+Answer: This is to remind followers present of their faith, while impressing upon others of it.
+However, according to other teachings, deities with the attributes believed in might not exist: https://thedailyenlightenment.com/2018/08/can-faith-in-any-deity-help-the-dying.
+It is puzzling why there should be grieving at such wakes if there is belief that the deceased is now with the deity happily.
+(There is also the question of why the deity would ’cause’ deaths that grieve survivors.)

-Q: I wanted to do silent Nianfo (practice of Amitabha Buddha’s name – ‘Amituofo’) but the deceased was very devoted to his religion.
-So I was concerned that should his consciousness, if still around, might be confused.
-Though we are of different religions, I hope he will have a good rebirth.
+Q: I wanted to do silent Nianfo (practice of Amitabha Buddha’s name – ‘Amituofo’) but the deceased was very devoted to his faith.
+So, I was concerned that should his consciousness, if still around, might be confused.
+Though we are of different faiths, I hope he will have a good rebirth.

-A: Yes, so as to be respectful and not disruptive at funerals of different faiths, silent Nianfo should be done, following silent words of guidance in your mind thought ‘aloud’ sincerely.
-You should have mentally went through the sequence of practice list at http://purelanders.com/2016/07/19/what-should-be-chanted-during-after-a-funeral, adapting where practical due to constraints, such as by visualisation instead of actual action.
+A: Yes, to be respectful and not disruptive at funerals of different faiths, following silent words of guidance in your mind thought ‘aloud’ sincerely, silent Nianfo should be done.
+You should mentally go through the sequence of practice list at https://purelanders.com/2016/07/19/what-should-be-chanted-during-after-a-funeral, adapting where practical due to constraints.

-The truth is, without doing the proposed above, the deceased, if still around, is likely to be MORE confused – because the god believed in does not exist, which means there will be no one definitely coming to guide him to a better realm, while he will be at a loss on what to do.
+The truth is, without doing the proposed above, the deceased, if still around, is likely to be more confused – because if the deity believed in does not exist, or is not as powerful as believed, there will be no one coming to guide him to a better realm, while he will be at a loss on what to do.
 This means the chances of having a good rebirth are lessened.
-If he does have a good rebirth, it will be based only on his good karma, which might not be enough.
+If he does have a good rebirth, it will be based only on his good karma, which might not be good enough.

 Q: Not doing Nianfo, I listened to what was said during the service.
-I found myself going through an emotional ride and tears started to flow as people started to relate good deeds of the deceased.
-I try to control it but it was tough.
+I found myself going through an emotional ride as tears started to flow as people started to relate good deeds of the deceased.
+I tried to control but it was tough.

-How Do Pure Land & God-Centrric Teachings Differ?
+How Do Pure Land & Deity-Centric Teachings Differ?